petheridge/hangman/README.md

 # Hangman CLI

 This is a practice app I developed while learning Python.
+It runs on teh command line.

 ## Aim of the game